CrossWars-Project/Documents-and-pitch/dev_guides/README.md

 # Welcome to CrossWars
-If you are a developer contributing to this project this is the place to be.
+If you are a developer contributing to this project, this is the place to be.

-This project has serveral important files.
+This project has several important files.
 This file will give you a brief overview and direct you to the files that have more detailed information.
-Before you get started be sure to read the remainder of this file and set up.
-Before contributing be sure to read the remaining files.
+Before you get started, be sure to read the remainder of this file and set up.
+Before contributing, be sure to read the remaining files.

 ## Setup
 - [Setup](setup.md) will explain the following:
-    - How the repositories are setup and how to access the source code and supabase keys.
+    - How the repositories are set up and how to access the source code and Supabase keys.
     - Directory structures
     - Getting set up
     - Workflow